TheRatCode/Stats-Manager/README.md

 # Stats Manager
  Simple stats manager to help with creating games!
-- Create an infinite number of entities based on an optional 16 nameable stats.
+- Create an infinite number of entities based on an optional 16 stats.
 - Add up to 16 tags to easily sort groups of entities.
 - Save & Load stats and entities to .txt files in a JSON format.